ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Scopes and Environments

 Without oversimplifying, an OCaml program is a sequence of expressions or global `let` definitions.
-These items are said to be at the _top level_.
+These items are said to be at the _top-level_.
 An OCaml REPL, such as UTop, is called a toplevel because that's where typed definitions go.

 Execution evaluates each item from top to bottom.